Do you want to care for patients?

 Can you complete the program?
 Our strong student support has yielded a 99% student retention rate and 96% of students graduating in four years.

 Will you be able to get a job?
 We have a 99% placement rate of our graduates, with 55% beginning employment, 42% beginning a residency, and 3% seeking an advance degree.
-The US Bureau of Labor Statistics reports that pharmacy employment will increase by 25% through 2020 - nearly twice the growth rate of all other occupations.
+The US Bureau of Labor Statistics reports that pharmacy employment will increase by 14% through 2022.

 Do I qualify to apply?